prociow/sensorberg-dev.github.io/ios.md

 ## Commercial Support

-Don't hesitate to let us know, how we can support you with developing awesome applications that include iBeacon functionality.
+Let us know how we can support you with developing awesome applications that include iBeacon functionality.
 Just [drop us](mailto:support@sensorberg.com) a message.

 ## Bugs

-If you encounter any bugs.
-Please [report them](https://github.com/sensorberg-dev/ios-sdk/issues).
+If you encounter any bugs, please [report them](https://github.com/sensorberg-dev/ios-sdk/issues).